Ganei Tikva

 Ganei Tikva (גַּנֵּי תִּקְוָה) is a town with "city council" status in Israel bordering Kiryat Ono to the west, Petah Tikva to the north, Gat Rimon to the east and Savyon to the south.

 History

-Ganei Tikva was formed in 1949, located on the land of the Palestinian village of Al-'Abbasiyya, which became depopulated in the 1948 Arab–Israeli War.
+Ganei Tikva was formed in 1949, located on land near the Palestinian village of Al-'Abbasiyya, which became depopulated in the 1948 Arab–Israeli War.

 Shikun Yovel, built in 1949, was the first neighborhood.
 Ganei Tikva achieved local council status in 1953.

 Yismach Moshe, a religious neighborhood, was built in 1962.
 (During the Shabat, Yismach Moshe is closed to traffic).
 Givat Savyon was built in 1972, and is considered a high-end apartment building neighborhood.
 In an attempt to duplicate Givat Savyon's success, Givat Savyon HaHadasha neighborhood was formed on the eastern side, bordering Gat Rimon.
 The latest addition to Ganei Tikva is the residential neighborhood Ganim.